FrankVerdi/PypeIt/doc/tutorials/setup_gui.rst

 Step 2: Add Raw Data Directories
 ---------------------------------

-1. In the **Raw Data Directories** section, type or browse to the folder containing your raw FITS files
-2. Click the folder icon or press Enter to add the directory
+1. In the **Raw Data Directories** section, type the folder containing your raw FITS files or press the `Browse` button to bring up a dialog box to choose the directory.
-3. You can add multiple directories if your data is spread across different locations
+3. You can add multiple directories if your data is spread across different locations.
-4. Previously used directories appear in a dropdown for quick access
+4. Previously used directories appear in a dropdown for quick access.

 .. note::
     The directories can contain data from multiple observing configurations.
 PypeIt will automatically parse and separate them in the next step.